ros/urdfdom/README.md

 urdfdom
 ===========

-The URDF (U-Robot Description Format) library provides core data structures and a simple XML parsers for populating the class data structures from an URDF file.
+The URDF (Unified Robot Description Format) library provides core data structures and a simple XML parsers for populating the class data structures from an URDF file.

 The details of the URDF specifications reside in the [specification folder](specification) in this repo.